 RS 05: On African Childhood, Parental Love, and Cultural Expectations

 What does it feel like growing up as an African Child?
-The spontaneous spanks from mama; the aggressive pleading of the blood of Jesus, the comparative analysis with other children; understanding the value of honour and respect; the tenacity and resilience learnt through family values; and so on.
+The spontaneous spanks from mama; the aggressive pleading of the blood of Jesus, the comparative analysis with other children; understanding of the value of honour and respect; the tenacity and resilience learnt through family values; and so on.

 It’s a blend of many experiences that brings mixed feelings.